hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/386_evolution.md

 There have also been added notes and selections from unpublished lectures and discourses.)

-In the matter of the projection of Akâsha and Prâna into manifested form and the return to fine state, there is a good deal of similarity between Indian thought and modern science.
+In the matter of the projection of Akāsha and Prāna into manifested form and the return to fine state, there is a good deal of similarity between Indian thought and modern science.
 The moderns have their evolution, and so have the Yogis.
 But I think that the Yogis' explanation of evolution